Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

 Easy integration into your production line

-Compact design and intuitive software enable fast commissioning - even in automated environments.
+Compact design and intuitive, user-friendly software enable quick commissioning—even in automated environments.

-With the integrated camera system in the marking head, you can secure your processes with automatic quality control.
+The integrable camera system in the marking head allows you to secure your processes through automatic quality control.

-Whether consecutive serial numbers, plain text, barcodes, data matrix or QR codes, logos or characters: With their typical wavelength of 1064 nm, fiber lasers enable precise, permanent markings on a wide range of materials - especially metals and plastics, as used in the automotive, medical technology and electronics industries.
+Whether continuous serial numbers, plain text, barcodes, DataMatrix codes, QR codes, logos, or symbols: with their typical wavelength of 1064 nm, fiber lasers enable precise, permanent markings on a wide range of materials—especially metals and plastics, as used in the automotive, medical technology, and electronics industries.

 Thanks to their excellent beam quality, fiber lasers achieve different marking effects depending on the material and parameter settings:

 FOBA relies on ytterbium-doped fiber lasers, such as those used in the Y series.
-The doped ytterbium amplifies the light beam and produces a particularly focused laser beam - ideal for razor-sharp, intricate and reliably legible markings.
-This results in markings that meet the highest requirements in terms of durability, legibility and process reliability.
+The ytterbium in the fiber laser serves as an active medium that amplifies the laser radiation and produces a particularly focused beam—ideal for razor-sharp, filigree, and reliably readable markings.
+This results in markings that meet the highest requirements for durability, legibility, and process reliability.

 Fiber lasers in use Versatile solutions for materials and industries

-Fiber lasers are ideal for marking metals such as stainless steel, aluminium, brass or titanium.
-Whether annealing marking, engraving or color change - the markings are permanent, high-contrast and traceable.
-Reliable legibility is particularly important in safety-critical areas such as medical technology or aviation.
+Fiber lasers are ideal for marking metals such as stainless steel, aluminum, brass, or titanium.
+Whether annealing, engraving or color change, the markings are permanent, high-contrast and traceable.
+Reliable readability is crucial, especially in safety-critical areas such as medical technology or aviation.

 Many plastics can also be marked efficiently and precisely with fiber lasers.
-Depending on the composition of the material, high-contrast markings are created by color change or foaming - without any additives or pre-treatment.
-Ideal for serial numbers, logos or DataMatrix codes.
+Depending on the composition of the material, color changes or foaming produce high-contrast markings—without any additives or pre-treatment.
+Ideal for serial numbers, logos, or DataMatrix codes.

-Durable, biocompatible and traceable markings are mandatory in medical technology.
-FOBA fiber lasers enable UDI-compliant markings on surgical instruments, implants and housings - with maximum precision and validatable processes.
+In medical technology, permanent, biocompatible, and traceable markings are mandatory.
+FOBA fiber lasers enable UDI-compliant markings on surgical instruments, implants, and housings—with maximum precision and validatable processes.

-In the automotive industry, speed, process reliability and traceability count.
-Fiber lasers mark components such as engine components, transmission parts or plastic cladding efficiently and permanently - even with high quantities and complex geometries.
+Speed, process reliability, and traceability are key factors in the automotive industry.
+Fiber lasers mark components such as engine parts, transmission parts, and plastic trim efficiently and permanently—even for large quantities and complex geometries.

 Application examples for fiber laser markers